Roger Millward: Legacy

 Millward made 406 appearances for Hull Kingston Rovers in total, with 207 tries, over 600 goals and a grand total of 1,825 points making him the third highest points scorer in Hull Kingston Rovers' history.
 Millward holds the club's record of 207 tries (which beat the previous record set in the 1920s by Gilbert Austin by nearly 50 tries) and has also scored a total of eleven hat tricks for Hull Kingston Rovers, with one for Castleford and two for Great Britain as well as kicking more than ten goals per match.

+Following his retirement from playing, Millward was appointed Member of the Order of the British Empire (MBE) in the 1983 New Year Honours by Queen Elizabeth II for services to rugby league and sport in Great Britain.
+The West Stand of the club's 'new' Craven Park stadium was officially renamed the 'Roger Millward Stand' on 23 February 2003, the day of a National League Cup fixture against Sheffield Eagles, with Millward and his family attending the renaming ceremony as guests of honour.

+Bus operator Arriva Yorkshire honoured Roger Millward in an August 2009 ceremony at Castleford's Wheldon Road stadium, including his name among 13 West Yorkshire rugby league players voted by the public to be included in the 'Arriva Yorkshire Rugby League Dream Team'.
+Millward and the twelve other nominated players had their names printed on the side of 13 new single-deck buses purchased by the operator.